 More than 90% of that harm and loss is caused by combustible tobacco.

-Research demonstrates a stalling of progress, and the tobacco epidemic continues today.
+Research demonstrates limited progress, and the tobacco epidemic continues today.
 Over 80% of the world’s 1.3 billion tobacco users live in low- and middle-income countries.

 Without targeted and progressive industry change, at current rates, 3 trillion cigarettes will be smoked in 2050, and there will be an estimated 10 million tobacco-related deaths per year by the early 2030s.